 Protect Your Business

-Cybercriminals are constantly releasing new malware programs or variants of existing ones.
-As a result, relying solely on anti-malware software to protect your business is risky, as it takes a while for the vendors to update their anti-malware software to defend against the new programs and new strains.
+Cybercriminals are always using the latest more sophisticated malware systems.
+That’s why relying solely on anti-malware software to protect your business is risky, as it takes a while for vendors to update their anti-malware software to defend against the new programs and new strains.